Ara (constellation): Stars

 Bayer gave eight stars Bayer designations, labelling them Alpha through to Theta, though he had never seen the constellation directly as it never rises above the horizon in Germany.
-After charting the southern constellations, French astronomer Nicolas-Louis de Lacaille recharted the stars of Ara from Alpha through to Sigma, including three pairs of stars next to each other as Epsilon, Kappa and Nu.
+After charting the southern constellations, French astronomer Nicolas-Louis de Lacaille recharted the stars of Ara from Alpha through to Sigma, including three pairs of stars next to each other as Epsilon, Kappa and Nu, and omitted Omicron and Xi.

 Ara contains part of the Milky Way to the south of Scorpius and thus has rich star fields.
 Within the constellation's borders, there are 71 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)

 Beta Arae, apparent magnitude 2.85, is the brightest star in the constellation, about 0.1 mag brighter than Alpha Arae although the difference in brightness between the two is undetectable by the unaided eye.
 Beta is an orange-hued star of spectral type K3Ib-IIa that has been classified as a supergiant or bright giant, and lies around 650 light-years from Earth.
 It is over 8 times as massive and 5,636 times as luminous as the Sun.
 Close to Beta Arae is Gamma Arae, a blue-hued supergiant of spectral type B1Ib.
 Of apparent magnitude 3.3, it is 1110 ± 60 light-years from Earth.
 It has been estimated to be between 12.5 and 25 times as massive as the Sun, and have around 120,000 times its luminosity.

+The constellation Ara showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Alpha Arae is a blue-white main sequence star of magnitude 2.95, that is 270 ± 20 light-years from Earth.
 This star is around 9.6 times as massive as the Sun, and has an average of 4.5 times its radius.
 It is 5,800 times as luminous as the Sun, its energy emitted from its outer envelope at an effective temperature of 18,044 K. A Be star, Alpha Arae is surrounded by a dense equatorial disk of material in Keplerian (rather than uniform) rotation.
 The star is losing mass by a polar stellar wind with a terminal velocity of approximately 1,000 km/s.